 Pregnancy isn’t the time to push yourself when you exercise.
 So listen to your body, and if a certain exercises make you uncomfortable, stop doing them.
 To protect your health, follow these safety precautions during the entirety of your pregnancy:

 - During exercise, blood naturally flows from your organs to your heart, lungs, and the muscles you’re working.
-But strenuous exercise may restrict the flow of blood and oxygen away from your uterus.
+But strenuous exercise may restrict blood and oxygen flow away from your uterus.
 If you are short of breath, your baby is also having a difficult time breathing.
 Talk to your doctor about the recommended heart rate level for you.

 - Do not perform exercises while lying flat on your back, as these exercises can also restrict blood flow to your uterus.